 Inntel hotel, Zaandam

 A striking example of focusing on the environment is the Inntel hotel.
-This building is part of a city centre redevelopment with more buildings in this style.
+This building is part of the city centre redevelopment of Zaandam with more buildings in this style.

 Zaandam has many traditional houses of green painted wood.
-The different colours of green are even named after the city, Zaans green.
+The different colours of green are even named Zaans Green after the city.

 In 2022 we travelled a lot as a reaction to the lockdowns and being restricted to the house for 2 years.
 And coincidently we saw several of Frank Gehry‘s buildings.

 - Pavillon de Musique, Chateau La Coste, Le Puy-Sainte-Réparade, France;

 My admiration grew exponentially when I saw a documentary in which he explained his ideas.
 Such enthusiasm and thoughtfulness.

 If he explains how he immerses himself in the environment where a building will be located and how historical events inspire him, this is clearly visible in the end result.

 It also becomes apparent what the differences are between, for example, LUMA in Arles and Guggenheim in Bilbao, even though shiny metal has been used as the facade cladding in both buildings.